vasudharastogi/poet-control-loop-masters-thesis/README.md

   file (e.g. to allow relative paths in the input script).
 However, the output file will be stored in the directory from which `poet_init` was called.

+## About the usage of MPI_Wtime()

+Implemented time measurement functions uses `MPI_Wtime()`.
+Some important information from the OpenMPI Man Page:

+For example, on platforms that support it, the clock_gettime() function will be used to obtain a monotonic clock value with whatever precision is supported on that platform (e.g., nanoseconds).

 ## Additional functions for the AI surrogate